Duration: 15 Nights & 16 Days

 Day 14 Jaipur - Samode (40 Km / 1 Hr)

 Today we take an excursion to Amber Fort, the palace complex which stands to this date was commenced under the reign of Raja Man Singh.
-We take an Elephant ride to reach the Fort situated on the hill, an overwhelming experience.

 Later we visit the City Palace, a perfect blend of Rajasthani & Mughal architecture.
 The centre of the palace is a seven-storied building called Chandra Palace, with fine views over the gardens & the city.
 Further we visit Jantar Mantar (Solar Observatory), an astronomical treasure house, with solar devices that give accurate predictions till date.
 We also visit Hawa Mahal (Palace of Winds), a five-storied structure of pink sandstone.
 It was built in the year 1799 so that veiled royal women could peer down the busy street market unseen by the world through its 593 stone Jharokas (mini windows).
 Further we continue drive to Samode.